AkashKrDutta/AkashKrDutta.github.io/_posts/2017-08-16-Interview-experience-Tower.md

 ## Interview Process
 They mentioned in their proforma, a technical round of 45 mins.
 Which, to my advantage, didn’t occur.
 I had 2 hours of interview with the people at Tower Research.
 The interview for Tower is held Phonic.
-People who get a lot of nervous in a face to face round may calm down.
+People who get nervous in a face to face round may calm down.

 ## First Round
 My first round was based on mathematics.
 It was a 1-hour phonic interview.
 Topics asked covered  Probability (not that is taught in MSO 201, but more inclined towards finding Expectation Values), Recursive formulation of solutions in Maths, hard counting problems, a little Number Theory and finally some Algorithm related stuff.